How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 The foundation of every budget is your actual monthly take-home income.
 This is the most important number in your budget, and it must be accurate.

-Add up all net income received over the past three months, then divide by three.
+If your income is variable — hourly hours that change, tips, contract work, or multiple income sources — add up all net income received over the past three months and divide by three.
 This is your estimated average monthly income.

 Step Two: List All Your Fixed Monthly Expenses

-Work through the following categories:
+Work through these categories:

 Phone.
-Your monthly phone plan payment.
+Your monthly plan payment.

 Internet.
-Your monthly internet service payment.
+Your monthly service payment.

 Health insurance.
 If you pay a premium directly rather than through payroll deduction, include it here.
 If it is already deducted from your paycheck, it is already accounted for in your net pay.